Deep-Spark/DeepSparkHub/nlp/llm/baichuan2-7b/pytorch/README.md

 # Baichuan2-7B (DeepSpeed)

+## Model Description

+Baichuan2-7B is an advanced open-source large language model developed by Baichuan Intelligent Technology.
+Trained on a high-quality corpus of 2.6 trillion tokens, it excels in both Chinese and English language tasks.
+The model demonstrates superior performance across various benchmarks, offering capabilities in text generation, comprehension, and domain-specific applications.
+Baichuan2-7B's architecture is optimized for efficiency and scalability, making it suitable for both academic research and commercial use.
+Its open-source nature encourages innovation and development in the field of natural language processing.

-## Model description
+## Model Preparation

-Baichuan 2 is the new generation of open-source large language models launched by Baichuan Intelligent Technology.
-It was trained on a high-quality corpus with 2.6 trillion tokens.
-Baichuan 2 achieved the best performance of its size on multiple authoritative Chinese, English, and multi-language general and domain-specific benchmarks.
-All versions are fully open to academic research.
-Developers only need to apply via email and obtain official commercial permission to use it for free commercially.

-## Step 1: Preparing datasets
+### Prepare Resources

-Load model weight, and fix configuration_baichuan.py
+Load model weight, and fix configuration_baichuan.py.

 ```sh
 pip install modelscope